 As we purred up to the hotel in our shiny vehicle, the doormen immediately leapt to attention, assuming (quite rightly!) that we must be guests of importance.
 The only thing missing was a red carpet and a bugle heralding our arrival.

 This one goes without saying, but with so much choice, and such eye watering prices, it’s not always an easy decision.
-London has a lot of luxury hotels.
+London has a lot of luxury hotels and apartments.
 I’m not even going to suggest I’ve tried them all, or can even really advise you where to stay.
 But there’s one thing that makes a hotel stay feel like a million dollars.

 A good view!